-A: You will see this error when you attempt to start one of our programs.
-There are several variations of this message which can only occur on Windows XP, 2000, or NT operating systems, not on Windows 95, 98, or ME.
+A: You may see this error when you attempt to start one of our programs.
+There are several variations of the 16-bit subsystem message which can only occur on newer versions of Windows.
 If you search on Google for "16-bit subsystem error" you will find more than a hundred thousand references to it.
 The articles on the first page or so directly address this issue.

 Apparently the problem is being caused by some program, probably a virus, worm, or adware program, erasing one or more special files needed to run DOS (including our programs) or 16-bit windows programs.
 The immediate solution is to replace the damaged files.
 Microsoft's solution is to re-install the missing files manually from your windows CD which is somewhat high tech for most people -- especially since many new PC's don't come with a windows CD.